evelyngoodman/eviemgoodman.github.io/README.md

 ## Evelyn Goodman

 Hi there!
-I'm an Informatics major at the University of Washington with a concentration in human-computer interaction.
+I'm an Informatics major at the University of Washington with a concentration in data science.
 Below are examples of projects I've worked on in the past.

 ### Intermediate computer programming courses